ceedee666/opensap_python_intro/exercises/week_3/3.1/exercise.md

-    Please enter the given name of the student: Harry Please enter the surname of the student: Potter Please enter the filed of study of the student: Defence Against the Dark Arts ('Harry', 'Potter', 'Defence Against the Dark Arts')
+    Please enter the given name of the student: Harry Please enter the surname of the student: Potter Please enter the field of study of the student: Defence Against the Dark Arts ('Harry', 'Potter', 'Defence Against the Dark Arts')